Chocolate Walnut Pastries

 - Left to cool then dusted with icing sugar.

-We ate these cold, but I’m very sure they would have been delicious eaten warm with clotted cream or ice-cream or just on their own.
-In fact, these would be perfect for a cosy Valentine’s supper.
+We ate these chocolate walnut pastries cold, but I’m very sure they would have been delicious eaten warm with clotted cream or ice-cream or just on their own.
+In fact they would be perfect for a cosy Valentine’s supper.
 I was delighted by the pastry which was beautifully crumbly, rich and walnutty.
 The chocolate spread oozed out of the middle in a rather seductive way and I just couldn’t resist.
 No wonder they didn’t last long.

-So, as one of these would be perfect for sharing, I am entering it into Tea for Two, a Virtual Valentine Bake Off event over at Homemade by Fleur.
+So, as one of these chocolate walnut pastries would be perfect for sharing, I am entering them into Tea for Two, a Virtual Valentine Bake Off event over at Homemade by Fleur.